 Is my baby ready to start eating solid foods?

 The first thing you need to do is to look for the signs that your little one is ready to start on solid foods.

 Most babies will show these signs at around six months old.
 This is also the time her iron stores run low and she needs extra food for her growth and development.

-Look for these solid-food-readiness signs in your four-to-six-month-old:
+Look for these solid-food-readiness signs in your six-month-old: